Albert Göring: Documentaries

-Göring was the subject of a couple of film documentaries, the first and most extensive one being The Real Albert Goering, which was produced by 3BM TV and broadcast in the UK in 1998.
-The documentary, which was later picked up by the History Channel for distribution outside of the UK, made its way overseas to other countries, most notably in the United States, during the early 2000s.
-Roughly a decade later William Hastings Burke produced a documentary based on his book and in 2014 Véronique Lhorme's Le Dossier Albert Göring was broadcast on French TV.
-In January 2016, the German TV channel Das Erste broadcast the docudrama Der gute Göring (The Good Göring) with Barnaby Metschurat as Albert Göring and Francis Fulton-Smith as his brother Hermann.
+Göring was the subject of film documentaries, the first and most extensive being The Real Albert Goering, produced by 3BM TV and broadcast in the United Kingdom in 1998.
+The documentary was picked up by the History Channel for foreign distribution and made its way to other countries, notably the United States, during the early 2000s.
+Roughly a decade later, William Hastings Burke produced a documentary based on his book, and in 2014 Véronique Lhorme's Le Dossier Albert Göring was broadcast on French TV.

+In January 2016, German TV channel Das Erste broadcast the docudrama Der gute Göring (The Good Göring) with Barnaby Metschurat as Albert Göring and Francis Fulton-Smith as his brother Hermann.